Unity-Lab-AI/chatdemo/README.md

 If the token cannot be resolved the application continues without one, allowing you to browse public models while gated Pollinations models remain unavailable until a token is supplied.

+All chat and image requests automatically include a random eight-digit `seed` parameter so they match Pollinations' expected request format.